openebs-archive/openebs-docs/docs/installation.md

 kubectl auth can-i 'create' 'clusterrole' -A
 ```

+If you do not have admin permissions to your cluster, please check with your Kubernetes cluster administrator to help with installing OpenEBS or if you are the owner of the cluster, check out the <a href="/docs/next/installation.html#set-cluster-admin-user-context" target="_blank"> steps to create a new admin context </a> and use it for installing OpenEBS.

 ## Installation through helm

 Verify helm is installed and helm repo is updated.
-See [helm docs](https://helm.sh/docs/intro/install/#from-script) for setting up helm v3.
+See <a href="https://helm.sh/docs/intro/install/#from-script" target="_blank">helm docs</a> for setting up helm v3.
 Installed helm version can be obtained by using the following command:

 ```
 helm version